 What Is CCNE?

 While there are many RN to BSN degree programs, you should consider a CCNE-accredited program.
-The Commission on Collegiate Nursing Education is a national accreditation agency that’s recognized by the US Secretary of Education.
-CCNE-accredited schools should offer the high standard of education set by the organization.
+The Commission on Collegiate Nursing Education is a national accreditation agency recognized by the US Secretary of Education.
+CCNE-accredited schools offer the high standard of education set by the organization.

 CCNE Accreditation